 What is sustainability and how is the term defined?

-If something is sustainable, then it has a fundamental for a long-lasting effect.
-It is sustainable, environmentally friendly, long-lasting and also sensible.
-Conversely, if a certain behavior is not sustainable, this means that it will not work in the long term.
+If something is sustainable, then it basically has a for longer lasting effect.
+It is durable, environmentally compatible, long-lasting and also reasonable.
+Conversely, if a certain behavior is not sustainable, it means that it will not work that way in the long run.

-By definition, acting sustainably means making personal consumption of natural raw materials and other resources of the earth, Consideration for the needs of future generations to take.
-Sustainability therefore means not endangering the living conditions of future generations with our own actions - and not living at the expense of other people or living beings on earth.
+By definition, acting sustainably means taking a sustainable approach to the personal consumption of natural raw materials and other resources of the earth, Consideration for the needs of future generations to take action.
+Sustainability therefore means not endangering the living conditions of future generations with one's own actions - and not living at the expense of other people or creatures on earth.

 Or simply explained: We should simply only consume as many resources as can be regrown.
-It is precisely for this reason that the concept of sustainability plays a particularly important role in environmental protection and nature conservation.
+It is precisely for this reason that the concept of sustainability plays a major role, especially in environmental protection and nature conservation.

-Appropriate example: The Earth Overshoot Day is the day of the year when mankind has consumed as many resources as the earth can renew in the whole year.
+Appropriate example: The Earth Overshoot Day (Engl.: Earth Overshoot Day) is the day of the year when mankind has consumed as many resources as the earth can renew in the whole year.

 "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs."

-"In essence, sustainable development is a process of change in which the use of resources, the destination of investments, the direction of technological development and institutional change harmonize to increase the current and future potential to meet human needs and aspirations."
+"In essence, sustainable development is a process of change in which the use of resources, the destination of investments, the direction of technological development, and institutional change harmonize to increase current and future potential to meet human needs and aspirations."

-The contents and definitions from the Brundtland Report from 1987 shows that sustainability has played an important role for a long time.
-Nowadays, the urgency of the solutions is just much greater.
-People living today have a responsibility to master the problems and challenges of today themselves - and must not leave it to other generations to solve them.
-Change is essential for this.
+The contents and definitions from the Brundtland Report from 1987 indicates that sustainability has played an important role for a long time.
+Today, the urgency of the solutions is just much more massive.
+The people living today have a responsibility to master the problems and challenges of today themselves - and must not leave the problem-solving to other generations.
+Change is indispensable for this.

 Three pillars of sustainability

-Three-pillar model of sustainability It is assumed that sustainable development can only be achieved through the simultaneous implementation of ecological, economic and social tasks.
+The Three-pillar model of sustainability assumes that sustainable development can only be achieved through the simultaneous implementation of ecological, economic and social tasks.

-• The pillar of the "Ecology" is primarily about the careful use of natural resources.
-We must not consume more than can be generated in the same period of time.
+- The pillar of the "Ecology" deals above all with the careful handling of natural resources.
+We must not consume more than can be generated in the same period.

-• With the pillar of the "Economy" is about the fact that companies should focus on long-term existence and not on maximum profit in order to protect people and the environment.
+- At the column of "Economy" is about the fact that companies should focus on long-term existence and not on maximum profit in order to protect people and the environment.

-• And the pillar "Social" deals with the responsibility of our actions towards other people according to the principles of sustainable action - justice, solidarity and equal opportunities.
+- And the column "Social" addresses the responsibility of our actions towards other people according to the principles of sustainable action - according to justice, solidarity and equal opportunities.

-Ultimately, acting in accordance with these pillars should make our life together worth living, viable and fair.
+Ultimately, acting according to these pillars should make our coexistence livable, viable and fair.

 What does sustainability mean for all of us?